Market Design with Distributional Objectives: Model

 \subsection{Agents, Distributions, and Types}

 Let $\calc$ denote a finite set of academic \df{schools} (or colleges/divisions) in a university and $\cals$ a finite set of \df{students} applying to the university.
 Each school represents a major or program that students can apply to.
-For example, when students are admitted as ``undecided'' without specifying a major or program, the set $\calc$ is a singleton.
+For example, when students are admitted only as ``undecided'' without specifying a major or program, the set $\calc$ is a singleton.

 There exist a finite set $\calt$ of \df{student types} and a \df{type function} $\tau : \cals \rightarrow \calt$ that specifies a type $\tau(s)\in \calt$ for each student $s\in \cals$.
-A type specifies diversity-related traits that the university cares about.
-For example, it can specify gender, race, ethnicity, sexual orientation, disability status, veteran status, nationality, or family income.
+A type specifies distribution-related student traits that the university cares about.
+For example, it can specify gender, race, ethnicity, disability status, veteran status, nationality, and socioeconomic status.

-Each application is represented by a \df{contract} specifying a school, a student, and the terms of admissions that may include financial aid information, and the set of all contracts is denoted by $\mathcal{X}$.
+Each application is represented by a \df{contract} specifying a school, a student, and the terms of admissions that may include financial aid information.
+The set of all contracts is finite and denoted by $\mathcal{X}$.
 The university has a \df{merit ranking} $\succ$ of contracts, which is a strict preference relation (linear order) over $\mathcal{X}$.\footnote{Applications that are strictly less preferred than having an empty seat for the university are dropped from $\mathcal{X}$.
 Thus, without loss of generality, we assume that the university strictly prefers each application in $\mathcal{X}$ to having an empty seat.} The corresponding weak preference is denoted by $\succeq$, that is, for each $x,y\in \mathcal{X}$, $x \mathrel{\succeq} y$ if $x=y$ or $x \mathrel{\succ} y$.